incredincomp/the_hunting/README.md

 ```bash
 ./the_hunting.sh --file-all subdomains.txt
 ```
+### Configure AWS for backups.
+You are going to need to run `sudo ./reqs.sh` and configure AWS cli through that prompt or have it done previously.

 # To-Do/Upcoming
 1. switching to aws, probably cheaper and easier to manage.
 Able to store data and probably just send some encrypted emails.. *maybe need a domain for that though* ![#34](https://github.com/incredincomp/the_hunting/issues/34)